Sitting Leads to Cancer and Early Death; Fidgeting Helps

 “Fidgeting may reduce the risk of all-cause mortality associated with excessive sitting time.”

-Diseases linked to sitting
+Other diseases linked to sitting

 Why are so many diseases – and death – related to sitting?